Quad O Compliance for VOC Emissions in Oil Storage Vessels | Flare Gas

 Quad O Compliance for Storage Vessels and VOC Emissions

 Another performance standard for new stationary sources is EPA 40 CFR 60 Subpart OOOO.
-This directive, also known as “Quad O,” involves standards for VOC and SO2 emission reduction.
-This applies to crude oil and natural gas production, transmission, and distribution.
-The regulations order compliance timetables, and storage tanks that began construction or had alterations or renovations, after August 23, 2011, must become Quad O compliant.
+This directive, also known as “Quad O,” involves VOC and SO2 emission reduction standards.
+This standard applies to crude oil and natural gas production, transmission, and distribution.
+The regulations order compliance timetables, and storage tanks that began construction or had alterations or renovations after August 23, 2011, must become Quad O compliant.

 The paper by Sage Metering, “Flare Gas and 40 CFR 60 Subpart OOOO: Storage Vessels Approaching Quad O Deadline,” explains Quad O and the implications on storage vessels.
 Download the paper.

 The long and the short of this is that the EPA requires storage vessels that emit six tons per year of VOCs to use either a combustion device or recovery system to remove VOC emissions.
 What is emerging as the leading method to do this appears to be a combustion device (flare).
-If this method is used, a continuous control monitoring mechanism is needed to demonstrate Quad O compliance.
-For a constant monitoring system, a gas flow meter with 2% accuracy at the inlet of the control device is required.
+When using this method, a continuous control monitoring mechanism is needed to demonstrate Quad O compliance.
+A gas flow meter with 2% accuracy at the control device’s inlet is required for a constant monitoring system.